-The LED temperature being less intact than the whiteish nature of the natural day time light.
-In Fact, it was designed to do so.
-The more colour range between white and yellow gives you better visibility both as headlights and tail lights in the darkest of hours at night for better over front view.
+The LED temperature is less intact than the whiteish nature of the natural daytime light.
+It was designed to do so.
+The more colour range between white and yellow gives you better visibility as headlights and tail lights in the darkest hours at night for a better front view.

 These mini bulbs have the convenience of being small in size yet have the efficiency of performance.
 The handy size makes it easy in case of replacement and the road condition or the vibration won’t be able to do much harm.